 Check-In: REI Flagship Store | 201 M St NE, Washington, DC

-Sapling Root (15mi): An iconic ride through the National Mall, past The Wharf, and up the Anacostia River Trail is sure to bring you a sense of accomplishment—and lots of great views.
+Sapling Root (14mi): An iconic ride past the Capitol building, down to Buzzard Point, up the Anacostia River Trail, and across Capitol Hill is sure to bring you a sense of accomplishment—and lots of great views.

 - Check-In: 11:00 AM – 12:00 PM